-- 129) At the end of qualifying practice the times achieved by each driver will be officially published. - 130) a) The grid will be drawn up as follows: - The last five positions will be occupied by the cars eliminated during the first period of qualifying, the fastest in 16th position. - ii) The next five positions will be occupied by the cars eliminated during the second period of gualifying, the fastest in 11th position. - iii) The top ten positions will be occupied by the cars which took part in the third period of qualifying, the fastest from the position on the grid which was the pole position in the previous year or, on a new circuit, has been designated as such by the FIA safety delegate.
+- 130) At the end of qualifying practice the times achieved by each driver will be officially published. - 131) a) The grid will be drawn up as follows: - i) The last five positions will be occupied by the cars eliminated during Q1, the fastest in 16th position. - ii) The next five positions will be occupied by the cars eliminated during Q2, the fastest in 11th position. - iii) The top ten positions will be occupied by the cars which took part in Q3, the fastest from the position on the grid which was the pole position in the previous year or, on a new circuit, has been designated as such by the FIA safety delegate.

-If two or more drivers set identical times during any one of the three periods of qualifying priority will be given to the one who set it first.
+If two or more drivers set identical times during Q1, Q2 or Q3 priority will be given to the one who set it first.

-If more than 20 cars are entered in the Championship appropriate amendments will be made to the above in accordance with Article 115.
+If more than 20 cars are entered in the Championship appropriate amendments will be made to the above in accordance with Article 117.

-- b) If more than one driver fails to set a time during any one of the three periods of qualifying they will be arranged in the following order: - i) any driver who attempted to set a qualifying time by starting a flying lap; - ii) any driver who failed to start a flying lap; - iii) any driver who failed to leave the pits during the period; - Any driver who incurs a penalty under Article 87(a), and as a result is placed behind the last car from the first period of qualifying, will take precedence over any driver who incurs a penalty under Article 87(c).
+- b) If more than one driver fails to set a time during Q1, Q2 or Q3 they will be arranged in the following order: - i) any driver who attempted to set a qualifying time by starting a flying lap; - ii) any driver who failed to start a flying lap; - iii) any driver who failed to leave the pits during the period. - c) Any driver who incurs a penalty under Article 87(a), and as a result is placed behind the last car from Q1, will take precedence over any driver who incurs a penalty under Article 87(c).
 Both of the above will take precedence over any driver whose qualifying times have been deleted for any reason.